-In addition, some states have particular limitations on distributing starters for controlled substances like Lyrica.
-Sales Colleagues should check with their manager, GCO NA HCP/Patient Sample Operations, or their team attorney if they have questions about who can receive particular Pfizer starters in their state.
+In addition, some states have particular limitations on distributing starters for controlled substances.
+Sales Colleagues should check with their manager, North America Sample Operations, or their team attorney if they have questions about who can receive particular Pfizer starters in their state.